Ijaye

 Orile Ijaye is a small town located in Akinyele local government, Oyo state, Nigeria.
 It is about 18 miles from Ibadan, Oyo state capital.
-This town was re-inhabited in 1895, thirty-two years after it was destroyed due to an intra-tribal and supremacy war with Ibadan; another military power at that time.
-It was in 1895 they named it, Orile Ijaye from the original name, Ijaye.
+This town was re-inhabited in 1895, 32 years after it was destroyed due to an intra-ethnic and supremacy war with Ibadan; another military power at that time.
+The name of the town came from the original name, Ijaye, the name meaning Ijaye city-town.